 6. What are the quick marketing wins?

-- Make a clear marketing plan and monthly activity calendar, even if you don’t have funds to spend on advertising or promotional events, you need to have a communications plan.
+- Make a clear marketing plan and monthly activity calendar, even if you don’t have funds to spend on advertising or promotional events, you need to have a communications plan and include some brand awareness events.

 - Make sure you can get the message out about your product through creative alternatives.